-The radiology hours coincide with the hours of the Laboratory
+The X-Ray hours coincide with the hours of the Laboratory

-NOTE: CT Scanning is available until 5pm and Ultrasound is available until 4pm on weekdays.
-CT Scanning and Ultrasound are not available on the weekends.
+NOTE: CT and MRI Scanning are available until 5pm and Ultrasound and PET/CT are available until 4pm on weekdays.
+CT, Ultrasound, PET/CT and MRI Scanning are not currently available on the weekends.

 “To Provide Excellent Patient Care Through Diagnostic Services and Image-Guided Procedures”